 Unlike the name suggests, baby alpaca wool is less about the age of the alpaca and more about where the baby alpaca wool comes from.
-The baby alpaca fiber comes from the underside of the neck.
+The baby alpaca fibre comes from the underside of the neck.
 This is where you’ll find the softest, finest fleece with a cashmere-like feel.
 It is likely that it comes from younger alpacas, but not necessarily babies!

 How is alpaca wool made?

 As the warmer days of spring roll round, it’s time for the alpacas annual sheering.
 The process of making alpaca wool is the same as how sheep’s wool is made.
-Once the alpacas are sheered, the wool is roughly cleaned and sorted into the different coat colors.
+Once the alpacas are sheered, the wool is roughly cleaned and sorted into the different coat colours.
 This ranges from jet black shades and fawn browns to light greys and creams.

 The alpaca fleece then goes through the process of carding, where the fleece is combed through to naturally flatten the strands.
 Next, the wool is spun into yarn using a spinning wheel and cleaned to remove any impurities.
-For some, this is the finished product, while others may choose to dye the yarns and alpaca wool is a great fiber to hand dye!
+For some, this is the finished product, while others may choose to dye the yarns and alpaca wool is a great fibre to hand dye!